 I have felt shame about having a child who is an addict.
 It’s one of the toughest emotions I’ve had to deal with.
 The ignorance of others; neighbors, friends, family, etc., is frustrating and can make you feel bad about yourself.
-I’ve found that reading the Intervene blog and going to Alanon meetings have been a big help to be able to hear from people who have first-hand experience, instead of outside judgment. – Susan
+I’ve found that reading blogs and going to Alanon meetings have been a big help to be able to hear from people who have first-hand experience, instead of outside judgment. – Susan

 Family members and friends do not understand.
-They try, but society and media have them convinced that there is something amoral or weak about addicts.
-I get asked,”Why would he do this to you?”
-“Why do you allow him to live this way?”
+They try, but society and media have them convinced that there is something amoral or weak about people with addiction.
+I get asked, “Why would he do this to you?” or “Why do you allow him to live this way?”
 I am perceived as a bad parent by many, and I have been completely torn apart by some neighbors on a very public social network.
 My son is considered by many to just be a problem that society doesn’t need.
 I tell my friends and family, “It was his choice to try heroin the first time.
 That was his very bad choice.
 After that, he had no choice.”
 No one would choose death or jail if it wasn’t a disease.
-Anyone who can’t see that, well, they are the problem.
+Anyone who can’t see that, well, they are the problem. – Colleen

 Did your family experience any stigma around your child’s addiction?